United Natural Foods (NYSE:UNFI) Updates FY 2022 Earnings Guidance

-United Natural Foods (NYSE:UNFI) updated its FY 2022 earnings guidance on Tuesday.
+United Natural Foods (NYSE:UNFI) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $3.900-$4.200 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.380.
 The company issued revenue guidance of $27.80 billion-$28.30 billion, compared to the consensus revenue estimate of $27.81 billion.

-Several research firms have recently weighed in on UNFI.
-MKM Partners began coverage on United Natural Foods in a research note on Wednesday, September 29th.
-They set a buy rating and a $59.00 price target for the company.
-BMO Capital Markets raised their target price on United Natural Foods from $36.00 to $50.00 and gave the stock a market perform rating in a research note on Thursday, September 30th.
-Northcoast Research raised their target price on United Natural Foods from $42.00 to $58.00 and gave the stock a buy rating in a research note on Tuesday, October 5th.
-Wells Fargo & Company raised their target price on United Natural Foods from $24.00 to $30.00 and gave the stock an underweight rating in a research note on Tuesday, September 28th.
-Finally, Jefferies Financial Group restated a hold rating and issued a $47.00 target price on shares of United Natural Foods in a research note on Wednesday, October 13th.
-Two research analysts have rated the stock with a sell rating, four have issued a hold rating and four have given a buy rating to the company.
-According to data from MarketBeat, the stock has a consensus rating of Hold and an average target price of $41.33.
+United Natural Foods (NYSE:UNFI) last issued its quarterly earnings results on Monday, September 27th.
+The company reported $1.18 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.80 by $0.38.
+United Natural Foods had a net margin of 0.59% and a return on equity of 18.27%.
+The company had revenue of $6.74 billion during the quarter, compared to the consensus estimate of $6.84 billion.
+During the same quarter in the previous year, the firm earned $1.06 earnings per share.
+The firm’s quarterly revenue was down .3% on a year-over-year basis.
+As a group, sell-side analysts expect that United Natural Foods will post 3.49 earnings per share for the current fiscal year.

-In other United Natural Foods news, CEO Michael C. Stigers sold 35,157 shares of United Natural Foods stock in a transaction that occurred on Friday, October 1st.
-The stock was sold at an average price of $48.04, for a total value of $1,688,942.28.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, Director Ann Torre Bates sold 30,000 shares of United Natural Foods stock in a transaction that occurred on Thursday, September 30th.
-The stock was sold at an average price of $48.53, for a total value of $1,455,900.00.
+In other United Natural Foods news, Director Peter Roy sold 10,000 shares of the firm’s stock in a transaction on Monday, October 4th.
+The stock was sold at an average price of $47.07, for a total value of $470,700.00.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, CEO Michael C. Stigers sold 35,157 shares of the firm’s stock in a transaction on Friday, October 1st.
+The shares were sold at an average price of $48.04, for a total value of $1,688,942.28.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 132,073 shares of company stock worth $6,251,629.
-2.00% of the stock is currently owned by insiders.
+Insiders have sold 132,073 shares of company stock valued at $6,251,629 in the last three months.
+Corporate insiders own 2.00% of the company’s stock.

 United Natural Foods, Inc engages in the distribution of natural, organic, and specialty foods and non-food products.
 The firm operates through the following segments: Wholesale and Retail.
 The Wholesale segment is engaged in the national distribution of natural, organic, specialty, produce, and conventional grocery and non-food products, and providing retail services in the United States and Canada.